telerik/xaml-docs/controls/radgridview/selection/programmatic-selection.md

 # Programmatic Selection

 Besides the built-in selection functionality, you are able to use a programmatic approach to select the data in the __RadGridView__.
-The __RadGridView__ exposes several properties which allow you to manipulate the selected data.
+The __RadGridView__ exposes several properties that allow you to manipulate the selected data.

 ## SelectedItem